tealvince/OBDGauge/README.md

 ## Testing

-Software can be tested in simulation (no ECU or ECU interface) in the following WOKWI link.
-Recommend enabling Demo Mode from the settings menu:
+Try out the software or expriment with code changes in a simulated environment using the following  WOKWI project.
+Recommend enabling Demo Mode from the settings menu since the ECU itself is not simulated:

 https://wokwi.com/projects/430523461712229377